Iglesia de La Campania, Quito, Ecuador

 Violent crime and armed robbery

 Armed robbery is a risk throughout Ecuador.
-Crimes with the threat of violence, such as gunpoint robbery and home invasion, have occurred throughout Ecuador.
+Crimes with the threat of violence, such as gunpoint robbery and home invasion, can happen throughout Ecuador.

-Take particular care in Esmeraldas and Guayas provinces and get local advice on where to visit.
+Take particular care in Esmeraldas, Guayas and Manabi provinces and get local advice on where to visit.
 Armed thieves have stopped vehicles and threatened passengers.

 Most violent crime is gang-related, but tourists can be affected.
 The murder rate in Guayaquil is very high, but is mainly gang-related.
-You should be particularly cautious in Guayaquil city centre, southern parts of the city and port areas.
+Be particularly cautious in Guayaquil city centre, southern parts of the city and port areas.

 Since March 2023, organised crime gangs have caused small explosions and made false bomb threats in Quito and Guayaquil.
 If you’re near an incident, follow the instructions of police and local authorities.